 After a series of unfortunate events, I’ve somehow found myself back in the cesspool of online dating.
-I’ve gone from Friday night sushi dinners with my best friend I so deeply loved, to swiping through an electronic pool of men I have absolutely zero interest in meeting.
+I’ve gone from Friday night sushi dinners with a guy who pretended to love me, to swiping through an electronic pool of men I have absolutely zero interest in meeting.
 But here I am, swiping away in hopes of discovering my next distraction.
 While I’ve yet to become successful, I’ve definitely become much more qualified for a national thumb wrestling competition.
 Four weeks of repeated thumb strengthening exercises in the form of left swipe rejections on every Bumble Bro, is sure to land me a first place gold medal.

 I can’t remember the last time I’ve been courted by a man, let alone felt as if the man in my presence even values my time or existence.
 My life as a single woman consists of drunk men in bars slurring over their words asking to buy me a 1.5 ounce of poison he’s praying will result in a one-night stand, or, I’ve had to pursue men myself in my normal day to day environment.
 Every single one of my gorgeous, successful, and yet somehow single girlfriends…agrees.

 Yet here we are, once again, catering to a generation of men who can’t be bothered with the “pressures” of life, such as pursuing a woman they are interested in, and somehow coming up with the idea that women taking the reins of courtship through an electronic device is now an act of feminism.
 I mean, I suppose you’ve got to throw us a bone every once in a while, right?